Skip to content

 You can also create a Firebase-style contract with permissions for each table, using a $rules object on the model.

-This is useful for creating simpler contracts, and applications that resemble databases but still have programmable constraints on what data can be stored in the application.
+This is useful for creating simpler contracts, and applications that resemble databases but still have constraints on what data can be stored in the application.

 ts